TALXIS/docs/src/en/developer-guide/applications/solution-components/relationship.md

 talxis_measurementunitid
 ___

-## CONVENTIONS
+## Conventions
-Relationships are one of the components you will customize everytime you will contribute in Talxis repo.
+Relationships are one of the components you will customize everytime you will contribute in TALXIS repo.

 ### **Code placement**
 Version control of relationships can be tricky.
 Please be cautious when contributing.